xlboy/type-toolkit/README.md

 Without these excellent projects, this project may not have been born, and I am very grateful to the developers who have silently contributed to these projects. 💛

-And friends who have supported me~ 💛
+And thank you to all the friends who have been there for me~ 💛

 ## License